aidenkatsura/SwipeFight/reports/LivingDocument.md

 ## Software Architecture
 __Identify and describe the major software components and their functionality at a conceptual level__
  - Mobile Client (iOS/Android): Provides interface between user and app
- - Backend API Server: Manages communication between components
- - Database Server: Holds persistent data
    - Real-Time Messaging: Allows users to communicate with each other after matching
+ - Firebase: Back-end/database system that stores and manages user data; also provides authentication
+   - Firestore: Stores user profiles, matches, chat information
+   - Auth: Firebase Authentication service
+   - Firebase Storage: More robust storage (user photos)

 __Specify the interfaces between components__
-   - Mobile Client <=> Backend API Server: Tapping or swiping sends request to server which sends response back
-   - Backend API Server <=> Database Server: Saving profile, matches, messages
-   - Backend API Server <=> Real-Time Messaging: Send and receive messages
+   - Client sends/receives data (profile info, matches, chats) which is stored with Firestore, retrieved via Firebase SDK
+     - Client sends requests to Firestore to: create profile, edit profile info, (potentially) delete profile
+     - Swiping left/right in client triggers update of matches in db
+     - Real-time updates for chat-related interactions (sending messages, receiving messages, start/end chat)
+   - User-uploaded images stored with Firebase Storage (url retrievable via SDK)
+   - User authentication handled by Firebase Authentication (client interacts via SDK)

 __Describe in detail what data your system stores, and how.
 If it uses a database, give the high level database schema.
 If not, describe how you are storing the data and its organization__
-   - Using Firebase for the database
+   - Using [Firestore](https://firebase.google.com/docs/firestore) for the database
    - The system stores data from chats and sends messages from the sender to the receiver.
 It also stores user profiles including user location range, logic information (encrypted), friends, user rating, and other user information. <br>
      - User
        - ID (String)